kowlgi/node-s3-encryption-client/README.md

 object.
 Optional, will be ignored if KmsKeyId is missing.

+### cacheFor
+Optionally call this method with a value > 0 in order to persist the object in an in-memory cache.
+This can be used to avoid repetitively loading objects from S3 and decrypting via KMS in functions that are frequently executed.
+The argument is the number of milliseconds for which the S3 object should remain in the cache before becoming stale.
+Keep in mind that this limit will only be met as long as the function remains in memory in Lambda (i.e. does not follow a cold-start of the function).
+Obviously, using a cache introduces the risk of the in-memory version getting out of sync with the object in S3; be sure to balance performance against a reasonable TTL that will allow the function to absorb edits to the object in a timely manner.

 ## Methodology
 You can read about KMS envelope encryption above, but here's the summary: